 Detention standards are intended to prevent an increase in peak flow runoff from a developing site in order to preserve the capacity in downstream storm drains and to prevent downstream erosion.
 Detention Facilities are required to be installed at the time of Development and must be sized so that the post-development peak flow is less than or equal to the pre-development peak flow for the 10-year event.
-Each Detention facility is required to have an overflow structure sized to accommodate the post-development peak flow for the 25-year event.
 Detention Facilities may be required to be designed to a different standard if the local jurisdiction is aware of reduced capacity downstream.